qianyu-berkeley/database-analytics/SQL_cookbook/SQL_basics.md

  WHERE start_time < '2012-01-08'
  order by 1 desc
 ```

+- Frame Clause
+  - For aggregate functions, the frame clause further refines the set of rows in a function's window when using ORDER BY.
+It enables you to include or exclude sets of rows within the ordered result.
+The frame clause consists of the ROWS keyword and associated specifiers.

+  - The frame clause doesn't apply to `ranking` functions.
+Also, the frame clause isn't required when no ORDER BY clause is used in the OVER clause for an aggregate function. **If an ORDER BY clause is used for an aggregate function, an explicit frame clause is required.**

+  - When no ORDER BY clause is specified, the implied frame is unbounded, equivalent to ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING.

 ### `COALESCE(exp1, exp2, ...)` return the first non-null expression and NVL() is an older function serves the same purpose
   ```sql